Shining X-rays on asymptotically safe quantum gravity: Data analysis

 Since this observation has been analyzed before with {\sc relxill\_nk}, it was natural to begin with the best-fit model combination found previously as a first guess.
 We thus fit the observation with the following model:

-{ \sc {Model: tbabs*relxill\_nk}. } Here \textsc{tbabs} accounts for galactic absorption~\cite{Wilms2000}.
+{ \sc {Model: constant*tbabs*relxill\_nk}. } A constant is allowed to float between two data sets.
+It is frozen to 1 for XIS1 and thawed for HXD to account for the cross-calibration constant between XIS1 and HXD.
+Here \textsc{tbabs} accounts for galactic absorption~\cite{Wilms2000}.
 The galactic column density parameter is kept free during the fitting.
 The power-law and the reflection components are modeled with \textsc{relxill\_nk}.
 The inner edge of the disk is assumed to be at the innermost stable circular orbit, a standard assumption valid in particular for this observation since the Eddington scaled accretion luminosity was ~20\% during the observation~\cite{Blum:2009ez,Steiner:2010kd,Kulkarni:2011cy}, and the outer edge at $400M$ (the fit is not particularly sensitive to the outer radius and therefore we leave it at its default value).

 The best-fit model and the ratio of the data to the model is shown in Fig.~\ref{fig:ratio}, in the top and the bottom panels respectively.
 Note that there are no significant features in the ratio plot, suggesting that the model fits the data well.
-Tab.~\ref{tab:bestfits} shows the best-fit parameter values and the $\chi^2$ measure of the best-fit.
+Tab.~\ref{tab:params} shows the best-fit parameter values, {estimated for each parameter by marginalizing over the rest of the parameters,} and the $\chi^2$ measure of the best-fit.
 Since the reduced $\chi^2$ is close to 1, the best-fit model provides a good statistical fit to data.
 We can thus conclude that the model provides a satisfactory fit to the data.